• About Us

 Randy Feenstra

 Randy Feenstra was born and raised in Hull, Iowa, where he has served as City Administrator, Sioux County Treasurer, and Iowa State Senator.
-In January, he began serving his first term in Congress, representing Iowa’s 4th Congressional District.
+He was first elected to Congress to represent Iowa's 4th Congressional District in 2020.

 Related Posts